The US FDA requires that ingredients of cosmetics must be

 1. Active drug ingredient(s)

-If the cosmetic is also a drug, the active drug ingredient(s) must be declared before declaration of the cosmetics ingredients.
+drug ingredient(s) must be declared before declaration of the cosmetics

 Some think that any ingredient in a cosmetic product noteworthy for its ability to improve skin is an “active” ingredient.
 However, this is actually not true since there are very specific rules around what ingredients are deemed “active” in cosmetics products.